K-C-DaCosta/game_collab/README.md

 - rust analyzer (amazing intellisense)
 - CodeLLDB ( for debugging )

-I also suggest you use linux (Ubuntu 18.04+ ) because you WILL run into linking problems currently if you try to compile on windows.
+I also suggest you use linux (Ubuntu 18.04+ / Fedora / whatever ) because you WILL run into linking problems currently if you try to compile on windows.
-These linking problems **CAN** be resolved, but it's easier if you just use linux for now.
+These linking problems on windows **CAN** be resolved, but it's easier if you just use linux for now.

 # Guidelines
-- opt to use iterators where possible
+- opt to use iterators over for loops where possible
-- try to write make comments into your function and variable names (self document your code)
+- try to write descriptive definitions into your functions and variables (self document your code)
-- In this project `Unsafe` is **allowed**, you CAN use it just make sure you put a comment justifying your decision and include unit tests.
+- In this project `Unsafe` is **allowed**.
+You can use it just make sure you put a comment justifying your decision and include unit tests
+(Opengl code doesn't need comments or unit tests).
 Please try to avoid using it all over the place tho